 1. Rizal Park

 It’s named after Dr. Jose Rizal, the national hero of the Philippines.
 He was an ophthalmologist, sculptor, painter, educator, farmer, historian, playwright and journalist.
-He used his pen to criticize the Spaniards.
+In addition, He used his pen to criticize the Spaniards.
 He was shot in charges of treason in Luneta Field which is now part of the Park.

 2. The National Museum Complex